hmontero1205/pygrader/demo/README.md

 In the pygrader framework, we specify rubrics in JSON format.
 See [here](../README.md#repo-overview) for more discussion on that format.
-The demo rubric in `demo_rubric.json` is loosely based on a rubric from COMS 4118.
+The demo rubric in `rubric.json` is loosely based on a rubric from COMS 4118.
 Here's a breakdown of each section:

+    "late_penalty": 0.2,

+This sets the late penalty for the assignment to 20%, s.t.
+20% of however many points a submission earns are deducted from the final grade.

     "A": {
         "A1": {